Leak and Flame Detection

 - Permanent installations in indoor storage facilities

-- Critical locations where leaks may occur (typically immediately above or where flow is concentrated) during experiments or the operation of processes involving hydrogen
+- Critical locations where leaks may occur (typically immediately above or where leaking hydrogen may be concentrated) during experiments or the operation of processes involving hydrogen

-Response Time - Evaluate the expected response time of the detection system to ensure compatibility with the required response of the safety system or provision.
+Response Time - Evaluate the expected response time of the detection system to ensure compatibility with the required response of the safety system.

 Alarms - Detection signals should actuate warning alarms and actuate shutdown actions whenever practical.
 Audio and visual alarms should be provided as necessary.